amundsen-io/amundsengremlin/docs/neptune_for_amundsen.md

 per-Object permissions on the files in the Bucket, as well as those of the assumed Role.)

-The terraform example creates: the S3 VPC Endpoint, a role for Neptune which gives it readonly access to all S3 buckets and object (in that account), and a bucket.
+The terraform example creates: the S3 VPC Endpoint, a role for Neptune which gives it readonly access to all S3 buckets and objects (in that account), and a bucket.

 ### Create Neptune cluster and instances

 Possibly, you will create a Neptune Subnet Group.
 If you're using the default VPC, a Neptune Subnet Group already exists.
 Otherwise, you create one.

-Then Create a cluster and (at least) one instance, using the Security Group and assumable Role.
+Then create a cluster and (at least) one instance, using the Security Group and assumable Role.
 The cluster's `cluster_identifier` and the instance's `identifier` will become part of the DNS names so choose them appropriately.
-The `instance_class` configures the amount of RAM, CPU, and IO available to the instance, as well is being the primary factor in cost.
+The `instance_class` configures the amount of RAM, CPU, and IO available to the instance, as well as being the primary factor in cost.
 (Chosing this is experimental, and beyond the scope of this guide.)

-There are other interesting paramters related to admininstration: the maintenance window, automatic minor version upgrades, deletion protection, backup retentoin, encryption-at-rest and key management for that, default query execution timeouts.
+There are other interesting parameters related to administration: the maintenance window, automatic minor version upgrades, deletion protection, backup retention, encryption-at-rest and key management for that, default query execution timeouts.
 (These are also beyond the scope of this.)